Who we are:

 Please download the Earthship Academy Application PDF.
 Must be 21 and older to apply.

-Fill in the app and mail it to us along with your photo and recommendation letters.
-We will send you an email confirmation when we receive it.
-We will contact you with the status of your application within one month of receiving it.
+Fill in the application and mail it to us along with your photo and recommendation letters.

 If you are applying with a friend, relative or partner please include their name on your application.